 Check out these best marinade recipes from around the web.
 Including marinade for chicken, beef, tofu, shrimp and more.

-Marinading is a method of soaking food, usually meat, prior to cooking.
-Marinating provides flavor and can tenderise a tough piece of meat.
+Marinating is a method of soaking food, usually meat, prior to cooking.
+Marinades provides flavor and can tenderise a tough piece of meat.
 The best marinades will help to break down meat tissues so the flavor can seep in.
 All of this requires the right marinade base, along with the right flavors.
 There are lots of different ingredients that will do this.

 Marinating is not restricted to meat; it can be used with vegetables and soy products like tofu.
 These recipes call for specific food items but all can be used for any food item you have on hand.